DisasterCamp/lock-layer/README.md

     max_retry_time: 30000 # The maximum lock retry time, after which the lock fails max_expire_time : 60 # Maximum renewal time, which is the same as max_expire_count
     max_reentry_count: 3 # The number of reentrants allowed
+    renew:
+      type: redis # Whether to retry locks in pub/sub mode.
+Thread pool is used by default
     log:
       enable: true # Enable lock layer logs.
 This function is disabled by default
 ```